SudsyCoxx/CodenameSideway/README.md

   -- Class .hpp and .cpp should be in correct folders
 - C++ classes should have .hpp headers
 - C exclusive classes should have .h headers
+- Use namespaces where appropriate to prevent conflicts